-We have audited the financial statements of VPI Total Equity Pool (the Entity), which comprise the:
+We have audited the financial statements of VPI Canadian Equity Pool (the Entity), which comprise the:

-- statement of financial position as at December 31, 2021; - statement of comprehensive income for the period from July 2, 2021 (commencement of operations) to December 31, 2021; - statement of changes in net assets attributable to holders of redeemable units for the period from July 2, 2021 to December 31, 2021; - statement of cash flows for the period from July 2, 2021 to December 31, 2021, and - notes to the financial statements, including a summary of significant accounting policies (hereinafter referred to as the financial statements).
+- statements of financial position as at December 31, 2021 and December 31, 2020; - statements of comprehensive income (loss) for the years then ended; - statements of changes in net assets attributable to holders of redeemable units for the years then ended; - statements of cash flows for the years then ended; and - notes to the financial statements, including a summary of significant accounting policies (hereinafter referred to as the financial statements).

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2021, and its financial performance and its cash flows for the period from July 2, 2021 (commencement of operations) to December 31, 2021 in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2021 and December 31, 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).